Shihab-Shahriar/scikit-clean/README.rst

 If you're only interested in small part of this library, say one or two algorithms, feel free to simply \
 copy/paste relevant code into your project.

+Citation
+**********
+If you've using this library for research, please consider citing:
+`` Khan, Shihab Shahriar, Nishat Tasnim Niloy, Md Aquib Azmain, and Ahmedul Kabir.
+"Impact of Label Noise and Efficacy of Noise Filters in Software Defect Prediction."
+In SEKE, pp. 347-352.
+2020. ``

 Alternatives
 **************
 There are several open source tools to handle label noise, some of them are: \